-The second group is more skilled, and includes tasks such as graphic design, software development or transcription services.
+The second group is more skilled and includes tasks such as graphic design, software development or transcription services.
 Irrespective of the type of remote assistant, these offsite workers are a tremendous asset to any business, saving them time and supplying a cost-effective staffing solution.

 Tasks not core tasks to the business can be outsourced to these online assistants.
 An outsourced assistant can accomplish tasks such as social media management, thereby ensuring that the company’s brand is promoted positively on the right social media channels.

-How can startups benefit by remote assistants?
+How can startups benefit from remote assistants?

 The various ways of resorting to a virtual assistant for a startup company depend on the business needs.
 There are, however, some general benefits.
-Such include freeing up time, helping to remain organized, finding new opportunities, enhancing customer service and connecting with customers, while supplementing the current skill set.
+Such include freeing up time, helping to remain organized, finding new opportunities, enhancing customer service, and connecting with customers while supplementing the current skill set.

 Inbox management might seem elementary, but how many emails are missed, therefore left unread and unreplied to?
 The VA can handle all emails, ensuring that all important emails are addressed timeously.

 With startup companies, there might be a lack of systems and processes.
 This is natural in companies that have just opened.
-A remote assistant can be vastly helpful in applying basic calmness, while setting up orderly systems.
+A remote assistant can be vastly helpful in applying basic calmness while setting up orderly systems.

 An army of dedicated workers

-However, as with other startups, are hesitant to take on virtual assistance − lack of experience and unfamiliarity are barriers to progress.
+However, as with other startups, many tech startups are hesitant to take on virtual assistance − lack of experience and unfamiliarity are barriers to progress.